bihealth/sodar-core-legacy/docs/source/major_changes.rst

 - Add API views for the ``projectroles`` and ``filesfolders`` apps
 - Add new base view classes and mixins for API/Ajax views
 - Import the ``tokens`` API token management app from VarFish
+- Allow assigning roles other than owner for categories
 - Reorganization of views in apps

 Breaking Changes